Published on May 10, 2025 5 min read

 Security Controls

 Admins can enforce policies that limit sharing or modification of semantic models.
-Features like row-level security (RLS) allow the same report to display different data depending on the viewer, making it ideal for role-based reporting.
+Features like row-level security (RLS) allow the same report to display different data based on the viewer, making it ideal for role-based reporting.

 Best Practices for Semantic Models